LondonCSS/website/src/about-us.md

 ## Team

-London CSS has been curated by [Ana Rodrigues](https://twitter.com/ohhelloana) and [Oliver Turner](https://twitter.com/oliverturner) since late 2018.
+In late 2018 curation of London CSS was taken up by [Ana Rodrigues](https://twitter.com/ohhelloana) and [Oliver Turner](https://twitter.com/oliverturner)

 As the current organisers we'd like to recognise the contributions of those who went before us: this meet-up has a long history!
 Many thanks and much respect to [Stuart Robson](https://twitter.com/StuRobson), [Igor Czerwinski](https://twitter.com/igoratron) and [Razvan Spatariu](https://twitter.com/RazvanSpatariu): you all rock ♡